Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Social data can be used for analysis, business intelligence, and customer experience management.
 Social listening capabilities provide the key profile information of customers, prospects, or employees.
 This helps identify qualified leads or future employees in an organization that already have a relationship with your company on social media platforms such as LinkedIn or Twitter.

-Social data can be used to harvest big data analyzation results and cx management practices that would otherwise go unnoticed without it.
+Social data can be used to harvest big data analysis results and cx management practices that would otherwise go unnoticed without it.
 By understanding how meaningful insight is generated, we can understand their value better when it comes time to make decisions about integrating this type of data into our business processes.

 Social media research